How to Grow Peppers In Pots: 9 Tips for Success

 Most pepper varieties take some time to mature, and all prefer to produce during the hottest months of the year.
 This means that your window for growing peppers is fairly limited in most climates.

 Direct sowing pepper seeds into your pots is generally only possible if you can bring your pots inside until the plants are large enough and the weather has warmed up.
-You also have the option to sprout your seeds on a sunny window sill or in a greenhouse and then transplant them into the pots once they are ready.
+You also have the option to sow seeds in smaller containers and transplant them.
+You can sprout your seeds indoors using a seedling heat mat or in a greenhouse.

 Buying seedlings and planting them in your containers after the weather has already warmed up is an easier route to take.
 But, keep in mind, you won’t be able to find the same variety of pepper plant seedlings as you can with pepper seeds.